normalhuman01/user-management-system/README.md

 ## Instructions for Running the Project

-1. Download the project as a zip file.
+1. Download the project as a repo file.

-2. Extract the zip file and copy the "loginsystem" folder.
+2. Extract the repo file and copy the "loginsystem" folder.

 3. Paste the "loginsystem" folder inside your web server's root directory:
    - For XAMPP: xampp/htdocs